Kotlin/dataframe/docs/StardustDocs/topics/createColumn.md

 <!---END-->

-To compute column type at runtime by scanning through actual values, set `inferType` flag.
+To compute column type at runtime by scanning through actual values, set `Infer.Type` option.

-To inspect values only for nullability set `inferNulls` flag.
+To inspect values only for nullability set `Infer.Nulls` option.

-Default value for both flags is `false`.

 <!---FUN createValueColumnInferred-->